 Help can come in many forms.
 It may involve social services, education, skills training or job placement.
 In many cases, however, a relationship-based approach with different types of assistance is what’s needed to help people transform their lives through education.

 That approach is a hallmark of Portland Community College (PCC), which provides educational and career development services to residents of five Oregon counties, with support from the PCC Foundation.
-The organization’s extensive experience with Black and Latino communities, vulnerable populations — including people with health challenges, those with a history of housing insecurity or incarceration, and English-language learners — helps coordinate education, social services and job assistance so each participant can achieve economic self-sufficiency.
-Its Willow Creek Center (WCC) acts as a hub for families connect with local employers, access individualized career coaching and explore high-wage careers such as manufacturing, health care, computer information systems and the trades.
-They can take college and career preparation classes and train in essential workforce skills.
+The organization’s extensive experience with Black/African American and Hispanic/Latino communities, English-language learners and vulnerable populations — including people with health challenges and those with a history of housing insecurity or incarceration — helps it coordinate education, social services and job assistance so each participant can achieve economic self-sufficiency.
+Its Willow Creek Center (WCC) acts as a hub for families to connect with local employers, access individualized career coaching and explore high-wage careers such as manufacturing, healthcare, computer information systems and the trades.
+They can take college and career preparation classes and receive training in essential workforce skills.

-As Oregon enters a post-Covid recovery, the WCC training programs are in high demand, underscoring a need for additional funding for the organization to provide comprehensive support for local residents and businesses.
+As Oregon continues to recover economically from the pandemic, the WCC training programs are in high demand, underscoring a need for additional funding for the organization to provide comprehensive support for local residents and businesses.
 Bank of America supports the work of WCC through a Neighborhood Builder award, funding that will allow WCC to expand capacity, develop best practices, enhance student services — and help get members of the community into family-wage jobs.